CFA® results are out! Start prepping for your next exam with a Schweser Study Package. View Now »

 The best way to address this next time around is to leave enough time for plenty of CFA practice exams.
 The last five or six weeks should involve practice exams and debriefs, along with short review sessions learning factual areas (via self-testing).
 The beauty of a practice exam is that it forces you to weigh the topics in the correct manner.
 You see every topic in its correct weighting, and a thorough review of the results should reveal the areas in which you’re exposed.

-It’s also worth noting the position of the percentiles and the width of the confidence intervals.
-Smaller topics will inevitably have wider intervals (smaller sample size—Level I quant again).
-But it’s also worth noting that a lower 90th percentile and a higher 10th percentile, and a narrow confidence interval, indicate a harder topic.
-A reasonable mastery in these topics indicates a very strong performance.
+It’s also worth noting the width of the confidence intervals.
+Smaller topics will inevitably have wider intervals (smaller sample size—Level I quantitative methods again).

 CFA Results Interpretation Summary